Back to all posts

 • Prioritize professional installation and maintenance: A DIY job can create safety risks and system failures.
 Professional installation ensures your system works correctly, while simple annual checks keep your water heater and your home safe.

-Why Your Water Heater Needs Flood Protection
+Why Your Home Needs Water Heater Flood Protection

 Your water heater works tirelessly behind the scenes, providing the hot water you rely on daily.
 It’s an appliance we often forget about until something goes wrong.
 Unfortunately, a water heater failure can happen fast, and it’s a common cause of home water damage that leads to stressful and expensive problems.
 Understanding why these failures happen and what to look for is the first step in protecting your home and your peace of mind.

-What Causes Water Heaters to Flood?
+What Causes a Water Heater to Leak or Burst?

 Water heater floods don’t always happen with a dramatic burst.
 Often, the problem starts as a slow, sneaky leak that goes unnoticed, seeping into your floors and walls.
 These leaks can come from corroded tanks, loose fittings, or a faulty pressure relief valve.
 The most catastrophic failures occur when the tank itself ruptures, suddenly releasing 40 to 80 gallons of water into your home.
 This can cause widespread damage in minutes, turning your basement or utility closet into a disaster zone that requires immediate emergency plumbing services.